tdunning/Tutorials/_docs/basic_features/Inviscid_Bump.md

 MGLEVEL= 3
 ```

-For this problem, Euler Implicit time integration with a CFL number of 50 is chosen.
+In general, users can choose from explicit or implicit time integration schemes.
+For the majority of problems, implicit integration is recommended for its higher stability and better convergence potential, especially for steady problems.
+Implicit methods typically offer stability at higher CFL numbers, and for this problem, Euler Implicit time integration with a CFL number of 50 is chosen.
 Convergence is also accelerated with three levels of multigrid.
 We will discuss some of these options in later tutorials.

 Setting the convergence criteria:
 ```